Hosea Apeh: Leader of Lifewater Nigeria

 Hosea Apeh is an educational psychologist with a doctorate degree who teaches in the Faculty of Education at Nigeria’s Abuja University.
 In 1999 and 2000, Hosea participated in a well-drilling training program organized by Lifewater Canada.
 After that, he suffered many setbacks but persevered in his goal of providing safe water to rural Nigerians.
-We hope Hosea’s “impact story” inspires you as it has inspired us.
+We hope Hosea’s “impact story” -- including a recent update -- inspires you just as much as it continues to inspire us.

 After completing my Lifewater training, desperate to make a mark, I began attempting to construct a truck-mounted drilling rig.
 My thoughts were clear: I would drill commercially and plunge the profits into community wells for Nigeria's rural population.